Influencer Whitelisting

 1. What influencer whitelisting actually means (and what it doesn’t)

-Whitelisting gives brands the social credibility of the creator’s identity combined with the full targeting precision of paid advertising.
+Influencer whitelisting gives brands the social credibility of the creator’s identity combined with the full targeting precision of paid advertising.
 That combination is why it consistently outperforms both pure organic and brand-direct paid.

-How whitelisting works: the permission chain
+How influencer whitelisting works: the permission chain

 🤝